ledcoyote/ledcoyote.github.io/_posts/2025-01-17-work-automation-accountability-ai-1.md

 There is another type of discretion generally seen in enterprises.
 This is "managerial discretion."
 This type of discretion operates _on_ the value stream, deciding when and what the stream should produce and what human or automated resources shall be used.
-It also decides what the output of value streams will be.

 Managerial discretion of course also implies accountability for the decisions made.
 As noted above, accountability is present in all places where discretion is exercised, but enterprises are typically set up to formally centralize accountability in its management structure.

 In large enterprises managerial structures have multiple layers and form a hierarchy.
 Front-line managers who interact directly with value streams are